 pg_ctlcluster 12 main start

-If your Linux distribution uses systemd, you can use it also.
+If your Linux distribution uses Systemd, you can use it also.
 To do that, you’ll need the service name.
-You can find it by issuing this simple command (I assumed you’re service has been enabled as adviced in Postgres download and install page):
+You can find it by issuing this simple command (I assumed your service has been enabled as advised in Postgres download and install page):

 systemctl list-unit-files | grep enabled | grep postgres